15 Best Things to Do in Petrified Forest National Park

 Distance (One Way): 1.2 miles / 1.9 km

-The Tawa Trail is the go-trail adventure for travelers on I-40 looking to get out, stretch their legs, and see a little bit of Petrified Forest without paying the National Park entrance fee!
+The Tawa Trail is the go-trail adventure for travelers on I-40 looking to get out, stretch their legs, and see a little bit of Petrified Forest and the Painted Desert without paying the National Park entrance fee!

-To this point, the Tawa Trail is the perfect adventure for those who only have a short time to visit the park before getting back on the road, and I encourage you to learn more about the day hike, including how to hike the trail for free, in my separate article linked below.
+To this point, the Tawa Trail is the perfect adventure for those who only have a short time to visit Petrified Forest National Park before getting back on the road, which I encourage you to learn more about, including how to hike the trail for free, in my separate article linked below.

 Read My Separate Post: Tawa Trail